smacdon22/dli_migration/README.md

 # dli_migration
-Python import of DLI Training presentations and metadata
+Python import of DLI Training to DLI-IDD dataverse